The Oslo Centre for Urban and Landscape Research is based at the Institute of Urbanism and Landscape, AHO.

 The centre facilitates on-going and new research within the fields of urbanism and landscape architecture at the Institute of Urbanism and Landscape.

-Urbanization continues to be a dominant process in Norway and around the World.
+Urbanisation continues to be a dominant process in Norway and around the World.
 Urban issues and questions of the urban condition are increasingly important.
-This implies that much of future research necessarily will have an ‘urban’ component and this is where our multidisciplinary competence in the study of cities and landscapes become important.
+This implies that much of future research necessarily will have an ‘urban’ component, and this is where our multidisciplinary competence in the study of cities and landscapes become important.

-Similarly, climate change and ecological challenges highlight the importance of reading, analyzing and structuring landscapes as an important organizer of urban, industrial and infrastructural development.
+Similarly, climate change and ecological challenges highlight the importance of reading, analysing and structuring landscapes as an important organiser of urban, industrial and infrastructural development.
 Thus, societal development will have a ‘landscape’ component that has to be critically interrogated.
-At the same time landscape is a frame of perception that informs new and shifting conceptualizations of changing urban settings.
+At the same time landscape is a frame of perception that informs new and shifting conceptualisations of changing urban settings.

 Through a variety of research approaches, research at the institute focusses on the study of three interlinked themes: